thomas-neitmann/shiny-demo-apps/adjust-plot-height/README.md

-# Let Your Users Decided on the Plot Height
+# Let Your Users Decide the Plot Height

 When you create a `shiny` app you rarely know the size of the screen on which your users will use the app.
 It could be a small 12'' laptop or a desktop with a 20'' screen.
 Thus, the single default value that you can provide for the height of your `plotOutput()` will inevitably be a bad choice for somer users.